 Greening Sydney Fund: The City will continue to regard tree removal as a last resort.
 However, when the removal of a Council-owned tree is deemed necessary, the City will examine ways to ensure it’s compensated.
 Compensation would go into a Greening Sydney Fund, used specifically to improve greening outcomes on private land.
 This may include programs such as matching grants programs for residents and landowners to undertake new tree planting, or installing green roofs, green walls and façades.

-Indigenous ecological knowledge: The City will work with the local Aboriginal community to identify cultural and practical principles to that should be considered when designing new spaces, or that can help integrate people with nature.
+Indigenous ecological knowledge: The City will work with the local Aboriginal community to identify cultural and practical principles that should be considered when designing new spaces, or that can help integrate people with nature.

 Community participation: The City will continue to encourage participation in greening activities.
 This includes supporting education programs on the importance of greening the urban environment and citizen science programs, along with championing community gardens, the Sydney City Farm, bushcare and landcare groups, and footpath gardening projects.